streamnative/pulsar-hub/data-processing/pulsar-flink/1.15.1.1/pulsar-flink.md

 | LOCAL_TIME      | Not supported yet |
 | LOCAL_DATE_TIME | Not supported yet |

-> **Note**
+{% callout title="Note" type="note" %}
->
+When Flink writes data to a Pulsar topic with the Avro format, the Pulsar consumer cannot consume data with the Avro schema.
-> When Flink writes data to a Pulsar topic with the Avro format, the Pulsar consumer cannot consume data with the Avro schema.
+{% /callout %}

 ## PulsarCatalog